canada-ca/digital-playbook-guide-numerique/en/6-use-open-standards-solutions.md

   - Open data leverages public sector information to develop consumer and commercial products.
   - Utilize the Government of Canada’s and ISED’s Application Programming Interface (API) Store.

-**Build It Right Principles (GC):**
+**Digital Architectural Standards (GC):**
 {: .dpgn-data-ignore}

 <!-- markdownlint-disable MD032 -->
-- {: .dpgn-digital-architectural-maximize-reuse-1} Where feasible, existing components and processes across the GC shall be leveraged/reused to create new solutions.
+- {: .dpgn-digital-architectural-maximize-reuse-1} Leverage/reuse existing solutions, components, and processes.
-- {: .dpgn-digital-architectural-maximize-reuse-2} Net new development shall consider GC Enterprise/GC Enterprise Cluster requirements first over Departmental Specific Solutions.
-For clarity, the order of scope preference is:
-  - Enterprise
-  - Enterprise Cluster
-  - Departmental (recognising institutional uniqueness)
-- {: .dpgn-digital-architectural-maximize-reuse-3} Reuse first, buy second, build last.
+- {: .dpgn-digital-architectural-maximize-reuse-2} Select enterprise or cluster solutions over department-specific solutions.
-- {: .dpgn-digital-architectural-maximize-reuse-4} Simplification will be achieved by minimizing duplication of active components in use, adhering to established standards.
+- {: .dpgn-digital-architectural-maximize-reuse-3} Achieve simplification by minimizing duplication of components and adhering to relevant standards.
-- {: .dpgn-digital-architectural-maximize-reuse-5} Perform IT lifecycle management so that no HW or SW platform is unsupported or obsolete.
-- {: .dpgn-digital-architectural-maximize-reuse-6} GC institutions shall identify opportunities to TBS where their investments/innovations contribute to move the whole GC forward.
+- {: .dpgn-digital-architectural-maximize-reuse-4} Identify departmental investments/innovations to the GC EARB.
-- {: .dpgn-digital-architectural-maximize-reuse-7} Solutions shall be designed with Enterprise scale in mind.
-  - For example, many initiatives involving containerization and managing applications in the Cloud are based on custom operational scripts leveraging open source tools.
-While that's fantastic for early stage exploration, it's not a sustainable model for production scale systems.
-As newer architectures come through EARB, we should be looking at their long term viability.
+- {: .dpgn-digital-architectural-maximize-reuse-5} Share code publically when appropriate, when not, share within the Government of Canada.
-- {: .dpgn-digital-architectural-expose-functionality-services-3} Applications shall be run in containers.
+- {: .dpgn-digital-architectural-enable-interoperability-4} Run applications in containers.
-- {: .dpgn-digital-architectural-expose-functionality-services-5} Services shall be designed using standardized information models and schemas (e.g., NIEM, HRXML).
-API's are nearly useless if they expose proprietary schemas.
-  - For example, services generated by whatever technology they're exposing are not interop-friendly.
-Furthermore, they tend to tightly couple the API to the backend implementation which defeats the point of having a service.
-- {: .dpgn-digital-architectural-cloud-first-1} The order of preference for hosting is:
-  - Public Cloud for SaaS (Software as a Service, also known as Managed Services).
-  - Public PaaS (Platform as a Service)
-  - Public IaaS (Infrastructure as a Service)
-  - Private Cloud (Where Public hosting is not possible)
-  - Non-cloud (Where cloud hosting is not possible)
+- {: .dpgn-digital-architectural-enable-interoperability-5} Manages services through a service bus (DXP) and an API store.
+- {: .dpgn-digital-architectural-cloud-first-1} Software as a Service, (SaaS ) first, then Platform as a Service (PaaS), then Infrastructure as a Service (IaaS).
+- {: .dpgn-digital-architectural-cloud-first-2} Public cloud first, then Hybrid, then Private Cloud.
+- {: .dpgn-digital-architectural-cloud-first-3} Lastly non-cloud (on premise) solutions.
+- {: .dpgn-digital-architectural-cloud-first-4} Design for cloud mobility and an exit strategy to avoid vendor lock-in.
 {: .dpgn-digital-architectural}
 <!-- markdownlint-enable MD032 -->